-You may have read Daniel Huffman’s great post about created shaded relief using the free, open-source animation software, Blender.
-As well, Daniel posted a video tutorial for his method, which is well worth watching.
+You may have read Daniel Huffman’s great tutorial about created shaded relief using the free, open-source animation software, Blender.
+This is an update of Daniel’s video tutorial for his method.

 In Daniel’s method, you subdivide a plane to create a grid of finely spaced points.
 You then apply a Displace modifier to the plane with a DEM, and get some very realistic results.